Understanding the Executive Search Process

-The executive search process varies little from retained executive search firm to retained search firm.
+The executive search process varies little between different retained executive search firms.
 In fact, the basic steps of the retained search process are described by the Association of Executive Search Consultants (AESC), an organization that represents retained search firms.
-Every time they conduct a senior-level executive search, executive recruiters seated at the largest search firms in the world — Spencer Stuart, Russell Reynolds, Heidrick & Struggles, or Korn Ferry — as well as at the leading boutique executive search firms follow the same basic retained search process.
+For every senior-level executive search, recruiters seated at the largest search firms in the world — Spencer Stuart, Russell Reynolds, Heidrick & Struggles, or Korn Ferry — as well as at the leading boutique executive search firms follow the same basic retained search process.

-Of course, since retained search process and pricing looks are pretty much the same at every traditional search firm, it can be challenging for executive search buyers to figure out which firm to select.
-We will have more on discerning the differences in another post.
+Of course, since the retained search process and the pricing look pretty much the same at most traditional search firms, it can be challenging for executive search buyers to figure out which firm to select.
+We’ve written about the Greatest Myths of Search Firm Selection.
 However, before we get into the nuances, you first must learn the basic steps of the retained search process.

-Retained executives search firms work by retainer and exclusive contract.
+Retained executives search firms are retained — they are paid ahead of time to do the work.
+The payment of that retainer is usually divided into thirds, with the first third due at launch.
+To ensure quality, retained search firms also insist on an exclusive contract.
 The standard retained search contract stipulates that the firm serves as the exclusive representative of the search for external and internal candidates.
 It also defines engagement timing, off-limits agreements, and other issues relevant to the particular assignment.

-The retained search firm meets with the hiring executive and relevant stakeholders to discuss the requirements of the role.
-The meetings often include key board members, members of the senior executive team, peers and subordinates.
+The retained search firm meets with the hiring executive and relevant stakeholders to discuss the requirements for the role.
+The meetings often include board members, members of the senior executive team, peers, and subordinates.
 These meetings enable the search firm to gather important information about the requirements of the role.
-More important, the search partner witnesses first hand the management style and corporate culture, which are essential to understanding what makes someone successful at the company.
+More importantly, the search partner witnesses firsthand the management style and corporate culture, which are essential to understanding what makes someone successful at the company.

 The retained search firm drafts a description of the position, detailing its reporting relationships, responsibilities, and objectives.
-The candidate specification details core competencies, preferred experience, and soft skills — the personal qualities that sought in the ideal candidate.
-The document serves as a touchstone, defining all the requirements of the role, preventing searches from veering off course.
-Once the client approves the document, it is used as a marketing tool with candidates.
+The candidate specification details core competencies, preferred experience, and soft skills — the personal qualities that are sought in the ideal candidate.
+The document serves as a touchstone, defining all the requirements of the role and preventing searches from veering off course.
+Once the client approves the document, it is also used as a marketing tool with candidates.

-The search team develops a strategy targeting companies most likely to yield a successful candidates, including the initial list of target companies agreed to in the launch meeting.
+The search team develops a strategy of targeting companies most likely to yield a successful candidate, including the initial list of target companies.
 The strategy considers the level and scope of comparable roles as well as other key data points: office location, corporate culture, and each company’s ranking.
 Companies that are off-limits are also delineated — companies out of which the firm will not recruit due to sensitive client relationships or because the firm has client blockage.

 Search firms sound their network of sources for candidate referrals and calibrations.
 Sources include journalists, professional associations, and other relevant groups.
 Prospects that meet the requirements of the role are added to the initial list of prospects.

-The search team contacts prospective candidates to determine whether they meet the primary requirements of the role and gathers details on the candidates motivations — what it would take for that candidate to make a move to a new company.
-The search team reviews the list of qualified, interested prospects to determine whether more research is necessary or whether it is time to schedule in-depth interviews.
+The search team contacts prospective candidates to determine whether they meet the primary requirements of the role and gathers details on the candidate’s motivations — what it would take for that candidate to make a move to a new company.
+The search team reviews the list of qualified, interested prospects to determine whether more research is necessary or if it is time to schedule in-depth interviews.

-For those candidates the search firm presents to the client, they prepare a written Candidate Profile, a report that details the candidate’s education, career history, honors and awards as well as an analysis and appraisal of the candidate strengths and weaknesses and appropriateness for the position.
-The report also highlights any key motivators, issues, and deal-making details essential to closing the candidate.
+For those candidates the search firm presents to the client, they prepare a written Candidate Profile.
+A Candidate Profile is a report that details the candidate’s education, career history, honors, and awards.
+The report also serves as an analysis and appraisal of the candidate’s strengths, weaknesses, and appropriateness for the position.
+Additionally, this is where the recruiter will highlight any key motivators, issues, and deal-making details essential to closing the candidate.

 The search firm presents candidates at regular progress meetings.
 Working closely with the client, the list is refined to a slate of 3 to 6 strong contenders for the client to meet.
 Client-candidate meetings are then scheduled.